-Skill Description Competencies Good Practice Framework theme Understanding the strategic context Understanding the strategic planning implications of the wider context.
-Analysis of legislation, policy, strategy, practice, fiscal and economic context to understand the relevant context and priorities.
+Skill Description Competencies Good Practice Framework theme 1.
+Unders the stra contex Analysis of legislation, policy, strategy, practice, fiscal and economic context to understand the relevant context and priorities.
 Articulation of the implications of the context for planning.
 Interpret 2.
-Assessing the population need Looking at needs rather than existing services and pathways, while understanding what is driving behaviour and looking at what might be needed in the future.
-Analysis and interpretation of evidence from multiple qualitative and quantitative data sources and insight.
+Assessi popula need Analysis and interpretation of evidence from multiple qualitative and quantitative data sources and insight.
 Identification of needs within a population including identifying comorbidities and multiple and complex needs, unmet demand, health inequalities, barriers to access, and areas where health and care need are linked with non-health and care areas.
 Breadth of data Needs Assessment

 Skill Description Competencies Good Practice Framework theme Ensuring that there is data available to measure what matters from a range of Interpretation of intelligence to get to the heart of the problem or opportunity. sources, blending qualitative and quantitative and supporting data sharing.
-Forecast future need within the population and demand based on need and patterns of demand.
-Articulation of the implications of population need for planning, design of services, and change.
-Understand the difference between population need and expressed demand to identify challenges within the current system including unmet need, barriers to access, inequalities, and people receiving support that doesn't match their need.
-Understanding the limitations of data and evidence - including what the information can and can't tell us about a problem or issue.
-3. Understanding Identifying current performance and shape of services with support from data about how the system feels to people using it.
-Map existing provision at a system-wide level including all parts of the Breadth of data the status quo system relevant to meet multiple and complex need within the population.
-Supply Analyse whole and integrated system flows.
-In Identifies the service level and performance of all current providers from all sectors.
+Forecast future need within the population and demand based on need and patterns of demand. • Articulation of the implications of population need for planning, design of services, and change.
+Understand the difference between population need and expressed demand to identify challenges within the current system including unmet need, barriers to access, inequalities, and people receiving support that doesn't match their need. • Understanding the limitations of data and evidence - including what the information can and can't tell us about a problem or issue.
+3. Understanding the status quo Identifying current performance and shape of services with support from data about how the system feels to people using it.
+Map existing provision at a system-wide level including all parts of the system relevant to meet multiple and complex need within the population.
+Analyse whole and integrated system flows.
+Breadth of data Supply Interpret Identifies the service level and performance of all current providers from all sectors.
 Analyse information to understand what the system feels like to people who use it.
 Understand unexpected variation and mismatches between need and supply.
 4. Understand evidence on good practice Draws on relevant qualitative and quantitative evidence, data, insight, policy and strategy to articulate what good support Systematic data and literature reviews to identify an evidenced based understanding of what good practice looks like in meeting the identified population need.
 Breadth of data

-Skill Description Competencies looks like in meeting identified population need.
+Skill Description Competencies Good Practice Framework theme looks like in meeting identified population need.
 Draw on Scottish and international evidence and good practice to inform an understanding of what good looks like for NHS Scotland.
 Identifying the required enablers and the inhibitors of good practice within the system to identify what needs to be in place to enable us to achieve good practice.
-5. Identifying gaps Linking supply/demand analysis to the future vision of the system and supports understanding of the impact of potential changes.
-Thematically analyse the gap between the status quo and the desired state (drawing on vision and objectives, population need, and good practice) to identify problem definitions and areas of focus.
+5. Identifying gaps Linking supply/demand analysis to the future vision of the system and supports understanding of the impact of potential changes. • Thematically analyse the gap between the status quo and the desired state (drawing on vision and objectives, population need, and good practice) to identify problem definitions and areas of focus.
 Examples of gaps include workforce, physical infrastructure, skills, governance, leadership, and suitable services that match need.
 Gap Analysis